 Buildings insurance protects your home against the unexpected, making sure that you can afford to repair damage caused by events such as fires, floods, or storms.
 The price of buildings insurance is determined by the type, size, value and location of your property, and should cover the full cost of rebuilding your house from the ground up, including outbuildings.

 Buildings insurance typically covers damage to walls, windows and the roof, and to permanent fixtures and fittings such as baths, toilets and fitted kitchens.
-It will also cover costs against damage to garages, sheds and garden walls, and the cost of replacing items such as pipes, cables and drains.
+It will also cover costs against damage to garages, sheds and garden walls, and the cost of replacing items such as pipes, cables and drains if accidentally damaged.

-At Saga, our 5-star rated Saga Plus buildings insurance cover includes:
+At Saga, our 5-star Defaqto rated Saga Plus buildings insurance cover includes:

-- No cancellation fee - cancel during the year if you want to – we won't charge you a cancellation fee
+If you cancel during the year we won't charge you a cancellation fee.

-- Accidental damage - cover for everyday mishaps causing damage to your home or its fixtures & fittings
+Cover for everyday mishaps causing damage to your home or its fixtures & fittings.

-- Extended cover - for when your home is unoccupied for up to 60 days in a row, such as if you go on a long holiday
+For when your home is unoccupied for up to 60 days in a row, such as if you go on a long holiday.

 Saga Plus includes even more great features for buildings insurance cover and a price that stays the same for three years.
 You can find out more in the 3-year fixed price terms and conditions.